Rambling-Bramble-Blog/podcast-template/README.md

-Your repository name should be YOUR-GITHUB-USER-NAME.github.io
+Your repository name should be YOUR-GITHUB-USER-NAME.github.io More about github pages can be found here: https://pages.github.com/

 This is a GitHub Pages Template used for supporting a podcast.
 This idea and the base code came from ChatGPT, but has been edited to actually work.